-$$p = s(c)\beta + x(c)\gamma + g(c) + \varepsilon$$ (1)
+$$p = s(c)\beta + x(c)\gamma + g(c) + \varepsilon \tag{1}$$

 Where s(c) represents the school 'quality' that home buyers expect to be able to access by residence at c, prior to school admission, measured on the basis of school characteristics at periods prior to the house sale.
-These attributes can be generally thought of as measures of school composition, resources and effectiveness.
-In our empirical application we will try to estimate the effects of these different components separately.
-As usual, ε represents unobserved housing attributes and errors that are assumed to be independent of x and c.
-The function g(c) represents unobserved influences on market prices that are correlated across neighbouring spatial locations, such that the price varies with geographical location, for example due to unobserved neighbourhood characteristics and amenities (other than schooling).
+These characteristics include both school composition and effectiveness, and in our empirical application we will try to estimate the effects of these different components separately.
+As usual, $\varepsilon$ represents unobserved housing attributes and errors that are assumed to be independent of x and c.
+The function g(c) represents unobserved influences on market prices that are correlated across neighbouring spatial locations, such that the price varies deterministically with geographical location, for example due to unobserved neighbourhood characteristics and amenities (other than schooling).
 Location c can be specified in various ways, most flexibly in terms of a vector of geographical or Cartesian coordinates.
 We discuss this in more detail below.